On the Peril of (Even a Little) Nonstationarity in Satisficing Regret Minimization: A Fano-Based Framework for Nonstationary Bandit Problems

+Being initially designed for multi-hypothesis testing, recent works \citep{chen2024assouad,shufaro2024bits} build on it to develop a general framework for proving regret lower bounds in \emph{stationary} bandit problems.

-\paragraph{Conditional Fano.} It is often useful to apply Fano's lemma in a structured setting where the index takes the form \(\nu=(u,b)\in\mathcal U\times\mathcal B\).
-Here the ``reference'' variable \(b\) is independent of \(u\), the observation \(Z\) may depend on \(b\), and \(b\) is revealed to the estimator before it outputs \(\widehat u\).
+\textbf{Conditional Fano.} Aside from the above, it is often useful to apply Fano's lemma in a structured setting where the index takes the form \(\nu=(u,b)\in\mathcal U\times\mathcal B\).
+Here, $b$ is a ``reference'' variable independent of \(u\).
+The observation \(Z\) may depend on \(b\), and \(b\) is revealed to the estimator before it outputs \(\widehat u\).
 A conditional form of Fano's inequality~\citep[Theorem~3]{scarlett2019introductory} then follows directly from~\eqref{eq:fano}:

-In Section~\ref{sec:ourfano1}, building on~\eqref{eq:fano1}, we develop a \emph{post-interaction reference} framework which is particularly convenient for nonstationary bandits and yields two complementary principles for deriving regret lower bounds.